 To reach the trailhead, drive up the Crest Highway (NM 536) and turn left into the Ellis Trail parking lot at 35 deg.
 12.563 min.
 N, 106 deg.
 26.473 min.
 W. Once parked, head SSE on Service Road 488.
-About 120 meters past the gate (at 35 deg.
-12.434 min.
-N, 106 deg.
-26.429 min.
-W), turn left off the service road onto the well-marked start of the Rocky Point Trail (No. 9).
+As soon as you're past the gate, turn left off the service road onto the well-marked start of the Rocky Point Trail (No. 9).
 You'll find yourself rambling through shady, mossy woods with just enough ups and downs to add to the walk.

 All too soon, the Rocky Point Trail rejoins Service Road 488 (at 35 deg.
 11.954 min.
 N, 106 deg.
 26.083 min.
 W), but you won't be on it long.
 For the moment, turn left onto the road and continue south.